Digital-Media/HagenbergThesis/README.md

 ## Checkout

 This repository contains a set of **sub-modules**, one for each of the above-listed document types.
+Checking out **this** repository returns the complete collection of templates and the associated devvelopment resources.

-Most users will only want to check out the relevant submodules.
+Most users will want to **check out only the sub-repository** for a specific document type:

 * ``HgbThesisDE``: https://github.com/Digital-Media/HgbThesisDE
 * ``HgbThesisEN``: https://github.com/Digital-Media/HgbThesisEN